 Please understand, a robust role for tools in testing must be embraced.
 As we work toward a future of skilled, powerful, and efficient testing, this requires a careful attention to both the human side and the mechanical side of the testing equation.
 Tools can help us in many ways far beyond the automation of checks.
 But in this, they necessarily play a supporting role to skilled humans; and the unskilled use of tools may have terrible consequences.

 You might also wonder why we don’t just call human checking “testing.”
 Well, we do.
 Bear in mind that all this is happening within the sphere of testing.
 Human checking is part of testing.
-However, we think when a human is explicitly trying to restrict his thinking to the confines of a check– even though he will fail to do that completely– it’s now a specific and restricted tactic of testing and not the whole activity of testing.
+However, we think when humans are explicitly trying to restrict their thinking to the confines of a check– even though they will fail to do that completely– it’s now a specific and restricted tactic of testing and not the whole activity of testing.
 It deserves a label of its own within testing.

 With all of this in mind, and with the goal of clearing confusion, sharpening our perception, and promoting collaboration, recall our definition of checking: